mandar1jn/portfolio/src/pages/posts/dissecting-the-skylanders-portal-part4.md

 With this knowledge, we can also deduce the response.
 The response is the same as the command, with an extra 16 bytes of data appended to it.
 This is the data contained in that     Block.

 ## Dumping a skylander
-For this article I have dumped 2 skylanders.
+For this article, I have dumped 2 Skylanders.
 A series 2 Cynder and a Head Rush.

 Cynder: